UnknownNPC/telegram-media-extractor-bot/README.md

 2. The bot validates the user ID against the `TELEGRAM_VALID_USERS` list.
 3. If valid, the bot uses Selenium to download the media.
 Supported scenarios include:
     - JPEG images
-    - MP4 files (GIFs from Twitter are natively stored as MP4 and posted as-is to Telegram).
+    - MP4 files (GIFs from Twitter are natively stored as MP4 and downloaded in this format)
     - Videos (including MP4 format)
+    - Direct links to images or MP4 files
-4. The downloaded media is uploaded to the Telegram group specified by `TELEGRAM_TARGET_CHAT_ID` (if `TELEGRAM_TARGET_BOT_API_KEY` and `TELEGRAM_TARGET_CHAT_ID` are specified).
-Twitter media extraction requires updated integration parameters to be set.
+4. The downloaded media is uploaded to the Telegram group or sent back to Twitter based on the configured integrations.

 ### Current Features: